 GLOGIN.SQL file if required.
 The

-LOGIN.SQL startup file is called after the
+LOGIN.SQL startup file is executed after the

 GLOGIN.SQL command file each time a user starts SQL*Plus.
 Like